 If this is the case, your health insurance should step in and pay.
-You should submit any doctor or ambulance bills to them so that they can either pay them or reimburse you for out-of-pocket expenses.
+You should submit any doctor or transportation bills to them so that they can either pay them or reimburse you for out-of-pocket expenses.

 First, it’s important to say that you may not have the option to take an ambulance – if your injuries are severe enough, you may be put into an ambulance regardless of your opinion on the matter.
 However, if you are injured but still conscious, a paramedic may ask if you want to take a ride to the hospital in an ambulance.
 If that is the case, some people may begin to think about costs, their car, or any number of other things.

 While it is not our place to tell you whether or not you should take an ambulance, it is important to put your health first.
 If the paramedics recommend you ride in an ambulance, or if you are injured at all, we recommend you ride in an ambulance.
 Your material possessions, like your car, can be sorted out once your injuries are tended to.